 "Hold your tongue and watch your wishes," she replied to him.
 "You never know what you will get with wishes like that.
 It is true that if the world were perfect now, you would be by my side.
 But if the world had been perfect then, I would still be happy with him."

 "Did something happen?"

 "It just makes me sick sometimes," Serenity choked out.
 "I have to fight everyday, every minute, to act like I'm alright.
 To act like things are normal.
 It takes so much effort just to smile sometimes, or just not to cry, and she acts like everything is normal.
 Like nothing is wrong.
-Like she isn't sleeping with my husband."
-Serenity's voice became quieter towards the end of her speech and Diamond squeezed her hand.
+Like she isn't sleeping with my husband!"
+Serenity's voice became quieter towards the end of her speech, though the pain and passion in her voice intensified.

 Diamond placed a hand under her chin and lifted her face to his, looking into the depths of her eyes.
-He loved her and he wanted her to know it.
-To see it.
-Even if it changed nothing, even if it resolved nothing.
-And she did now it.
+He loved her and he wanted her to know it, to see it, even if it changed nothing, even if it resolved nothing.
+And she did know it.
 Had known it, but she just couldn't allow herself to embrace the feeling.
 Not before, when hope still lingered in her mind.
-Hope that Endymion would return to her heart and all, hope that He would stop violating their bed, hope that He would seek forgiveness, but He had not.
+Hope that Endymion would return to her heart and all, hope that he would stop violating their bed, hope that he would seek forgiveness, but he had not.
 And Diamond had been by her side comforting her, listening to her, becoming her closest friend, never pushing her.

 "My Queen!
 My Queen, are you here?"
 The call was still far away, but she could tell it was Venus calling her.

 Serenity broke away from him quickly.
 Her marital life was a secret.
 A secret that she held very tightly.
 Serenity had been too ashamed to tell anyone of her husband's adultery, too determined not to crack before her people.
 She had not been so naive as to bear a child in a loveless marriage, however, and she still had a hole in her heart that part of her knew should be filled.